rodriguez-miguel-angel/node-express-restful-api-example/README.md

 "Time erodes gratitude more quickly than it does beauty." - Puzo, Mario.
 The Godfather.

 ## Lyrics of the Day
-"Gotta move smarter; gotta move harder." - Rich, Roddy.
+"Gotta move smarter; gotta move harder." - Ricch, Roddy.
 The Box.